 If you want to learn how to improve your credit score, follow these tips:

-- Keep your balance low.
-Both VantageScore and FICO look at your credit utilization ratio, or how much of your available credit line you use when determining your score.
-Credit experts recommend using no more than 30% of your available credit.
+• Keep your balance low: Both VantageScore and FICO look at your credit utilization ratio, or how much of your available credit line you use when determining your score.
+Credit experts recommend that borrowers use no more than 30% of your available credit.
 If you have a $300 credit limit, that means you should keep your balance under $90.

-- Limit new credit applications.
-Opening new accounts can cause your credit score to drop.
-If you feel a need to have multiple credit cards, try to spread out your new credit applications to minimize the number of hard inquiries and there also the impact on your credit score.
+• Limit new credit applications: Account opening can cause your credit score to drop.
+If you feel a need to have multiple credit cards, try to spread out your new credit applications to minimize the number of hard inquiries since they impact your credit score negatively.

 FAQ